 Is residential detox covered by insurance?

-Yes, many private insurance plans cover inpatient drug detox.
+Yes, many private insurance plans cover inpatient detoxification.
 The admissions team can verify your benefits quickly.

 Does residential detox cure addiction?